 HUNTER PAPER CO.

 Hunter Paper Co. is a letterpress stationery brand based in Northern Ireland.
 With a slight obsession for the beautiful tactility of letterpress printing and a modern, minimal design aesthetic, designer Emma Jackson established the brand fresh out of a degree in illustration to continue to explore her own visual style.
-Little did she know that now nearly three years on, the brand would have grown to stock shops across the UK & Ireland and is continuing to grow and develop.
-Hunter is Emma’s Grandmother’s maiden name, and builds the foundation for a brand routed in family, personal connections and spreading encouragement.
+Recently Emma hired my first staff member, bought a second printing press to introduce hot foil into production as well as letterpress and vastly expanded her stockists.
+They're now stocked in nearly 100 independent shops across the UK, Ireland, Europe and America, and nationally in Oliver Bonas stores across the UK, and Selfridges in London.

 Emma told us a bit about her studio life and her stationery brand!